ENGL 337 A: The Modern Novel

 Syllabus Description (from Canvas):

 “Modern” is a sneaky word (it’s old), so we begin by thinking about that, then jump into novels overtly featuring the relationship of past to present—whether in terms of personal memory, historical monument, shellshock, or clothing.
-Novels likely include Ford Madox Ford’s The Good Soldier, Rebecca West’s Return of the Soldier, D. H. Lawrence’s Women in Love, Virginia Woolf’s Mrs. Dalloway, and perhaps a late 20th century re-working of the Woolf by Michael Cunningham.
+Novels likely include Ford Madox Ford’s The Good Soldier, Rebecca West’s Return of the Soldier, D. H. Lawrence’s Women in Love, Virginia Woolf’s Mrs. Dalloway, and a late 20th century re-working of the Woolf by Michael Cunningham.
 We will pay close attention to the form of the novel; and the motif of clothing’s relation to the body, gender, and identity, since the only thing that fetishizes the novel more than the novel is fashion, obsessed as it is with the new.
-This is a reading-heavy class, with assessment based on informed in-class contributions to in-person discussion; and short response papers, one of which will blossom into a final 8-page paper.
+Grades are based on 2 papers, the occasional quiz, and informed in-class discussion.

 Hard copy is mandatory (no Kindle, E-books, or on-line pdf’s).
 The following editions are recommended: